 This is a rich wine which has a wonderful elegance.
 There is a big explosion of concentrated dark bramble patch fruits, displaying density, freshness and incredibly fine skin tannins.
 The mid palate is full and long, the after palate tightens up displaying chocolate savoury tannins.
-This wine needs some time, 3 years maybe but in my opinion it is up there with the best Dalwhinnie Moonambel Shiraz we have made.
+This wine needs some time, three years maybe but it is up there with the best Dalwhinnie Moonambel Shiraz we have made.

-Grapes were picked at optimum ripeness ie. 13.0– 14.0 Baume over two passes.
-The grapes were crushed, de-stemmed.
-Inoculated and fermented in small open fermenters.
-Temperature is controlled at around 26 degrees C. After a 7 day ferment there is a further 2 weeks of skin contact post alcoholic fermentation.
-The wine is then pressed out in a large pneumatic press then pumped into French oak barriques for 17–18 months oak maturation.
-The wine is filtered and bottled in November the following year.
+Grapes were picked at optimum ripeness ie 13.0– 4.0 Baume over two passes.
+The grapes were crushed, de-stemmed, inoculated and fermented in small open fermenters.
+Temperature was controlled at around 26 degrees C. After a seven-day ferment there was a further two weeks of skin contact post-alcoholic fermentation.
+The wine was then pressed out in a large pneumatic press and then pumped into French oak barriques for 17–18 months oak maturation.
+The wine was filtered and bottled in November the following year.